gweinert/react_router_long_scroll/README.md

 # single_page_router_scroll
 A Higher Order Component that works with react router to update the router on scroll and also scrolls to components on page.

+Notes -
+	Each subcomponent or 'page' must be given data attribute with data-url of the path.
+Must also give each 'page' a ref.
+	This is best used with react router, but can be used without as the component uses History API for messing with browser history/url/state.

+If you are using react router, please use v2.4.0 as this component uses the router context object in order to update router state.

 <h2>Demo</h2>

 ```